The following Information Law practice note provides comprehensive and up to date legal information covering:

 identifies the main parties in the app lifecycle and sets out the key motivations for the collection of smart device-related personal data

-discusses the regulatory regime which applies under the General Data Protection Regulation, Regulation (EU) 2016/679 (the GDPR) as it applies to mobile apps in the UK
+discusses the regulatory regime which applies under the United Kingdom General Data Protection Regulation, Retained Regulation (EU) 2016/679 (the UK GDPR) as it applies to mobile apps in the UK

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.